marcoalopez/GrainSizeTools/DOCS/getting_started.md

 By default, the ```summarize``` function returns:

 - Different **central tendency estimators** ("averages") including the arithmetic and geometric means, the median, and the KDE-based mode (i.e. frequency peak).
 - The **confidence intervals** for the different means and the median at 95% of certainty in absolute and percentage relative to the average (*a.k.a* coefficient of variation).
 The meaning of these intervals are that given the observed data, there is a 95% probability (one in 20) that the true value of grain size falls within this credible region.
+It is provides the lower and upper bounds, the error in percentage respect to the average, and the length of the confidence interval.
 - The methods used to estimate the confidence intervals for each average (excepting for the mode).
 By default the function ```summarize``` will choose the optimal method depending on distribution features (Fig. X)
-- The sample size and two dispersion measures of the population: the (Bessel corrected) [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) and the [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range).
+- The sample size and two population dispersion measures: the (Bessel corrected) [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) and the [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range).
-- The shape of the lognormal distribution using the multiplicative standard deviation or MSD
+- The shape of the lognormal distribution using the multiplicative standard deviation (MSD)
-- A Shapiro-Wilk test warning indicating when the data deviates from normally and/or lognormally distributed (when p-value < 0.05).
+- A Shapiro-Wilk test warning indicating when the data deviates from normal and/or lognormal (when p-value < 0.05).

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/avg_map.png?raw=true)

 *Figure X. Decision tree flowchart for choosing the optimal confidence interval estimation method.
 For details on this see [Lopez-Sanchez (2020)](https://doi.org/10.1016/j.jsg.2020.104042)*

-The ```sumarize()``` method contains different input parameters (arguments) that we will commented on in turn.
-The head  of the function looks like this in the script:
+The ```summarize()``` method contains different input parameters (arguments) that we will commented on in turn.
+The help of the function looks like this in the script (use ``?summarize`` or CTRL+I in the console to obtain this):

 ```python
 def summarize(data,